Author: Rodrigo Fernós

 ABOUT THE AUTHOR

-Rodrigo Fernos, Ph.D. is an Associate Professor at the University of Puerto Rico, Rio Piedras.
-Some of his books include: Science Still Born: The Rise and Impact of the Pan American Scientific Congresses, 1898-1916 (2003) and Gonzalo Fernós Maldonado y el Espacio para la Cienca en Puerto Pico (2013).
-His research focuses on the relationships between science in the metropolis and the periphery.
+Rodrigo Fernós Ph.D. teaches at the University of Puerto Rico, Rio Piedas.
+Some of his books include: Biology and Ethics (2018), Medicine and International Relations in the Caribbean (2006), and Science Still Born: The Rise and Impact of the Pan American Scientific Congresses, 1898-1916 (2003).
+He specializes in the relationship between metropolitan and colonial science.